guoyu07/yafSwoole/README.md

 3. Open your browser and enter http://ip/index.php

 ##Thanks
-1.When beginning,this project fork from https://github.com/LinkedDestiny/swoole-yaf
+1. When beginning,this project fork from https://github.com/LinkedDestiny/swoole-yaf
-2.this fork will add some thirdparty lib to yaf
+2. this fork will add some thirdparty lib to yaf